Lost Traffic Ticket in GeorgiaPage OverviewSUMMARY: How to Find Lost Georgia Traffic Ticket Information

 - Georgia has more municipal courts than they have any other type of court, and these courts handle most traffic tickets.

-- State courts typically (but not always) handle traffic ticket appeals.
+- State courts typically (but not always) handle traffic ticket appeals in Georgia.

-Because traffic tickets include a lot of important information, be sure to ask specifically about:
+Because GA traffic tickets include a lot of important information, be sure to ask specifically about:

 - Traffic ticket fines and court costs.

-- The hearing date, or date by which you must respond to the ticket.
+- The hearing date, or date by which you must respond to your GA traffic ticket.

-- Whether a court appearance is mandatory, per your violation.
+- Whether a court appearance is mandatory, per your traffic violation.

 - Acceptable payment options and methods.